I am Sarah.

 A. That is totally understandable.
 I am sure I would feel the same.
 For that reason I have tried to put myself in the shoes of the client and how I would want my home and keys cared for.
 Firstly, all keys are kept in a safe when not needed to go to the home.
 The safe is a combination lock.
 Only myself and my husband (who is also insured) know the combination.
 Secondly, the keys are never labelled with a name or an address so that if someone were to break into my home and get into the safe they would not know which homes the keys fitted.
-Thirdly, I do not employ other people so unless I was taken very ill (see first Q&A) I am the only person who will be coming into your home.
+Thirdly, I do not employ other people so unless I was taken very ill (My husband is also insured for pet sitting in case I was taken ill and couldn't get to the house.
+He has access to the list of animals I am pet sitting for so that if there was an emergency and I couldn't get to a pet, he would go in my place.)
+I am the only person who will be coming into your home.
 Fourthly, I will only go into rooms I have been given permission to go into unless there was an emergency such as a major water leak or something else of that severity.
 Finally, I have thought long and hard about how I would want my home treated if I was leaving it in the care of someone else.
-I would wanted it treated respectfully which is why I treat my clients' homes in the same way.
+I would want it treated respectfully which is why I treat my clients' homes in the same way.

 Q. My pet has to have medication each day.
 Can you do that?